josepcrespo/the-agile-monkeys-api-test/README.md

 This is a demo project to provide an example of my skills for building a [REST compliant API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 This time, I’ve decided to use [Feathers](https://feathersjs.com/), a [Node.js](https://nodejs.org/) framework oriented for building real-time applications and REST APIs.
 I've made an extensive use of the latest version of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) on the backend and, used a few cool features of [Vue.js](https://vuejs.org/) on the frontend.
 Other modern development tools used are: [NPM](https://www.npmjs.com/) (the Node.js package manager), [Sequelize](https://sequelize.org/) (a promise-based Node.js ORM for relational databases), [MySQL](https://www.mysql.com/) server (for data storage), [Docker](https://www.docker.com/) (helps to create the necessary environment for developing or running the application) and, the [Swagger](https://swagger.io/) toolset (for exploring and interacting with the API).
 And, of course, I’ve used [Git](https://git-scm.com/) for code control version and, a basic knowledge of the [Unix Shell](https://en.wikipedia.org/wiki/Unix_shell) for interacting with the respective [CLI (command-line interface)](https://en.wikipedia.org/wiki/Command-line_interface) for Git, Docker and, Feathers.
 The full project has been developed on [macOS](https://www.apple.com/es/macos/what-is/) [Catalina](https://en.wikipedia.org/wiki/MacOS_Catalina) (v10.15.6) on top of a [MacBook Air mid 2012](https://support.apple.com/kb/SP670?viewlocale=en_US).

 You can use this project for your needs under your total responsibility.
-You can, for example, fork it and, use as a foundation for your own project if you found it useful.
+You can, for example, fork it and, use it as a foundation for your own project if you found it useful.

 ## Project introduction